Huawei’s Kirin 990 5G promises up to 2.3Gbps download speeds

 Huawei’s Neural Processing Unit (NPU) made its first appearance at IFA 2017, where it debuted in the Kirin 970.
 Boiled down to basics, it’s a coprocessor optimized for the sort of vector math that’s the lifeblood of machine learning frameworks like Facebook’s Caffe2 and Google’s TensorFlow.
 Microsoft’s Translator app taps into it for tasks like scanning and translating words in pictures, and Huawei says its heterogeneous computing structure — HiAI — automatically distributes voice recognition, natural language processing, and computer vision workloads across it dynamically.

 Qualcomm’s AI Engine, Samsung’s own Neural Processing Unit, and Apple’s A12 Bionic achieve the same ends through different means, but Huawei claims its homegrown Da Vinci architecture — the evolution of the NPU in the Kirin 970 and 980, which were designed by Cambricon — is far and away the most capable.
-To this end, it delivers tensor computation under half-precision FP16 and INT8 data types courtesy two “big” cores (up from the Kirin 980’s single big core) for high-intensity workloads and one “tiny” core for less intensive computation.
-A single little core is up to 24 times more efficient than a tiny core for tasks like facial recognition, according to Huawei.
+To this end, it delivers tensor computation under half-precision FP16 and INT8 data types courtesy of two “big” cores (up from the Kirin 980’s single big core) for high-intensity workloads and one “tiny” core for less-intensive computation.
+A single tiny core is up to 24 times more efficient than a big core for tasks like facial recognition, according to Huawei.

-Concretely, Huawei claims the Kirin 990 5G is up to 4.76 times faster than the Kirin 980 on the ETH AI benchmark, an Android app developed by research scientists at ETH Zurich designed to measure the performance and the memory limitations associated with running computer vision algorithms on mobile devices.
-Perhaps unsurprisingly, the company also says that the Kirin 9990 5G comes out ahead on all other typical AI benchmarks tested, including MobileNet (Int8) and Resnet50 (FP16).
+Concretely, Huawei claims the Kirin 990 5G is up to 4.76 times faster than the Kirin 980 on the ETH AI benchmark, an Android app developed by research scientists at ETH Zurich to measure the performance and memory limitations associated with running computer vision algorithms on mobile devices.
+Perhaps unsurprisingly, the company also says the Kirin 9990 5G comes out ahead on all other typical AI benchmarks tested, including MobileNet (Int8) and Resnet50 (FP16).

 Huawei also touts the breadth of the Kirin 990 5G’s computer vision model support, arguing it accelerates more commonly used computer vision algorithms — 90%, including Inception, Deeplab, VDSR, VGG, and MobileNet-SSD — than any rival AI chip.